The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond

 \section{Torus Size versus Capacity Regularization}

-We compared three training regimes on TopoCN: (i) no torus-size regularization; (ii) replacing the size term (the second term in \eqref{eq:loss}) with an \textbf{$L^1$ capacity regularization} \citep{pettersen2024self}; and (iii) replacing the size term with an \textbf{$L^2$ capacity regularization} \citep{schaeffer2023self}.
-The outcomes were consistent across runs (Figure~\ref{fig:ff_regs}):
+We compared three training regimes on TopoCN: (i) no torus-size regularization; (ii) replacing the size term (the second term in \eqref{eq:loss}) with an $L^1$ capacity regularization\citep{pettersen2024self}; and (iii) replacing the size term with an $L^2$ capacity regularization \citep{schaeffer2023self}.
+The outcomes were consistent across simulations (Fig.~\ref{fig:ff_regs}):